Azure/autorest/README.md

 The DevKit installer just unpacks files.
 Navigate to the directory and run the following:
 >ruby dk.rb init
 >ruby dk.rb install
+>gem install bundler

 ## Build the Code
 We use [gulp](http://gulpjs.com) and msbuild / xbuild to handle the builds.
 Install for global use with
 >npm install gulp -g

 If you would like to see what commands are available to you, run `gulp -T`.
 That will list all of the gulp tasks you can run.
 By default, just running `gulp` will run a build that will execute clean, build, code analysis, package and test.

 ### Output from gulp -T
 ```bash